MrGranddy/Bilge-Blob-Creator/README.md

 matplotlib >= 2.1.2 (Optional: For viewing the blob)

-(It probably also work with older versions, I did not check it.)
+(It probably also works with older versions, I did not check it.)
 ```

 ### Conclusion: